kevincent/CMRG-AWS-tutorial/README.md

 - Remember the key path and name.

 ## Access your EC2 Instance
-- Select the blue `View Instances` button at the bottom of the splash screen
+- Select the blue `View instances` button at the bottom of the splash screen

 Your ec2 instance is now running.
 Hooray!
 You should now see a list of all of the instances in the region you launched your instance in.
 You might find it useful to tag your instance with a name by clicking to edit the blank `Name` column (see below).